On a Conjecture of Rapoport and Zink: Introduction

 \section{Introduction}

+The conjecture of Rapoport and Zink, we discuss in this article, is concerned with $p$-adic period spaces, the existence of local systems of $\BQ_p$-vector spaces on them and their resulting \'etale covering spaces.
 Rapoport and Zink fix a reductive group $G$ over $\BQ_p$, an element $b\in G(K_0)$ for $K_0:=W(\BF_p^{\,\alg})[\frac{1}{p}]$, and a conjugacy class $\{\mu\}$ of cocharacters of $G$.
-They consider the projective variety $\breve\CF$ over a local Shimura field $\breve E$ parametrizing the cocharacters belonging to this conjugacy class.
-They show that the set of weakly admissible cocharacters is a rigid analytic subspace $(\breve\CF^{wa}_b)^\rig$ of $\breve\CF$, which is called a \emph{period space}; see \cite[Proposition 1.36]{RZ}.
-On \cite[p.~29]{RZ} they conjecture the existence of an \'etale morphism $(\breve\CF^a_b)^\rig\to(\breve\CF^{wa}_b)^\rig$ of rigid analytic spaces which is bijective on rigid analytic points, and the existence of a tensor functor $\ul\CV$ from $\BQ_p$-rational representations $\rho:G\to\GL(V)$ to local systems of $\BQ_p$-vector spaces on $(\breve\CF^a_b)^\rig$, such that at every point $\mu$ of $(\breve\CF^a_b)^\rig$ the fiber of the local system $\ul\CV(\rho)$ is the crystalline Galois representation corresponding by the Colmez-Fontaine Theorem~\cite{CF} to the filtration on the isocrystal $(V\otimes_{\BQ_p}K_0\,,\,\rho(b)\cdot\phi)$ given by $\rho\circ\mu$.
-De Jong~\cite{dJ} pointed out that to study local systems it is best to work in the category of Berkovich's $\breve E$-analytic spaces rather than rigid analytic spaces.
-For convenience of the reader we review Berkovich's definition and the relation with rigid analytic spaces in Appendix~\ref{AppBerkovichSpaces}.
-We show that in fact $(\breve\CF^{wa}_b)^\rig$ is the rigid analytic space associated with an open $\breve E$-analytic subspace $\breve\CF^{wa}_b$ of $\breve\CF$ (Proposition~\ref{Prop1.2b}).
-In Section~\ref{SectPeriodSpaces} we recall the definition of $(\breve\CF^{wa}_b)^\rig$ and the precise formulation of the conjecture.
-We slightly strengthen the conjecture (in Conjecture~\ref{ConjRZ}) and explain its interpretation in terms of the \'etale fundamental group.
+They consider the projective variety $\breve\CF$ over a finite extension $\breve E/K_0$ parametrizing the cocharacters belonging to this conjugacy class.
+They show that the set of weakly admissible cocharacters is a rigid analytic subspace $(\breve\CF^{wa}_b)^\rig$ of $\breve\CF$, which is called a \emph{$p$-adic period space}; see \cite[Proposition 1.36]{RZ}.
+On \cite[p.~29]{RZ} they conjecture the existence of an \'etale morphism $(\breve\CF^a_b)^\rig\to(\breve\CF^{wa}_b)^\rig$ of rigid analytic spaces which is bijective on rigid analytic points, and the existence of a tensor functor $\ul\CV$ from $\BQ_p$-rational representations $\rho:G\to\GL(V)$ to local systems of $\BQ_p$-vector spaces on $(\breve\CF^a_b)^\rig$, such that at every point $\mu$ of $(\breve\CF^a_b)^\rig$ the fiber of the local system $\ul\CV(\rho)$ is the crystalline Galois representation, which by the Colmez-Fontaine Theorem~\cite{CF} corresponds to the filtration on the isocrystal $(V\otimes_{\BQ_p}K_0\,,\,\rho(b)\cdot\phi)$ given by $\rho\circ\mu$.
+Here $\phi$ is the $p$-Frobenius on $K_0$.